smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - Martha Wells, with 48 unique books read
 - Seanan McGuire, with 44 unique books read
 - T. Kingfisher, with 41 unique books read
+- Adrian Tchaikovsky, with 36 unique books read
-- TIE: Adrian Tchaikovsky and Neil Gaiman, each with 36 unique books read
+- Neil Gaiman, with 35 unique books read
-- Lois McMaster Bujold, with 33 unique books read
+- Lois McMaster Bujold, with 34 unique books read
 - TIE: Becky Chambers and Stephen King, each with 32 unique books read
 - Mercedes Lackey, with 29 unique books read
-- TIE: John Scalzi and Jim Butcher, each with 25 unique books read

 <INSERT_PLOT_HERE>

-There were an average of 4.352608777547561 reads per author.
+There were an average of 4.561649240481358 reads per author.

 ## Stats for Individual Squares